timurikvx/elfsight-test/README.md

 I also decided to use validation to check the incoming data.

 The tests are not ready yet.
-I didn't have time.
 I'll do it tomorrow, the problem is that I've never used tests yet.
 So I need to learn how to work with them